 Enquire online or call one of our brokers on 1300 889 743 to find out which lenders can help with your proposed loan structure.

 Can I sell my property to my trust?

 Yes, you can sell your current investment property to your own trust.

-However, you may be required to pay stamp duty on the transfer, as well as capital gains tax on any capital gain you have made since you purchased your investment property.
+However, you may be required to pay stamp duty on the transfer as well as capital gains tax on any capital gain you have made since purchasing your investment property.